project-talan/tln-pm/README.md

 ![Dashboard](docs/tpm-pm-issues.png)

-## Approach
+## Approach (GitOps + PM)
 **tpm:**
-* Utilizes a Git repository to store all SDLC artifacts
+- Employs a Git repository to store all SDLC artifacts.
-* Automatically generates necessary PM artifacts
+- Automatically generates essential project management artifacts.
-* Estomates new tassk based on complited ones
+- Estimates new tasks based on completed ones.
-* Extends the SDLC to enable AI agents to participate in software development
+- Expands the SDLC to allow AI agents to participate in the software development process.

 ![Dashboard](docs/tpm-pm-as-code.png)
 |||